-The Sea Surface Temperature Climate Change Initiative (SST_cci) in Phase-II is building a sustainable system for delivery of a climate date record (CDR) for the SST essential climate variable (ECV).
-Best scientific practice [RD.401] and the results of the SST_cci survey of climate users [RD.171] requires that SST products be characterized with respect to their observational uncertainty.
+The Sea Surface Temperature Climate Change Initiative (SST_cci) is prototyping and demonstrating a climate date record (CDR) for the SST essential climate variable (ECV).
+Best scientific practice and the results of the SST_cci survey of climate users [RD.171] requires that SST products be characterized with respect to their observational uncertainty.